 Mr. Alexander Eliseev and Mr. Sergey Maltsev have a beneficial interest in OOO MMK-Trans a company engaged in freight rail transportation.
-The Group has in the past engaged, and is currently engaging in, transactions with OOO MMK-Trans, including transactions in the ordinary course of business (see also "Material Contracts and Related Party Transactions-Services to related parties-OOO MMK-Trans" and "Material Contracts and Related Party Transactions-Related Party Transactions-Services and leases from related parties-OOO MMK-Trans").
+The Group has in the past engaged, and is currently engaging in, transactions with OOO MMK-Trans, including transactions in the ordinary course of business (see also "Material Contracts and Related Party Transactions-Related Party Transactions-Services to related parties-OOO MMK-Trans" and "Material Contracts and Related Party Transactions-Related Party Transactions-Services and leases from related parties-OOO MMK-Trans").
 As a result of the different interests of the Group and OOO MMK-Trans potential conflicts of interest could arise.

-Other than as described above in relation to OOO MMK-Trans, there are no current or potential conflicts between the private interests and duties of the members of the Board of Directors and the duties of those persons to the Group.
+Other than as described above or as set forth in "Material Contracts and Related Party Transactions-Related Party Transactions" and "Risk Factors-Risks Relating to the Group's Business and Industry-The Group's controlling beneficial shareholders may have interests that conflict with those of the holders of the New GDRs" in relation to OOO MMK-Trans, there are no current or potential conflicts between the private interests and duties of the members of the Board of Directors and the duties of those persons to the Group.

-In the previous five years, no member of the Board of Directors (a) has had any convictions in relation to fraudulent offences; (b) served as a director, partner, founder or senior manager of any organisation that had any bankruptcies, receiverships or liquidations; (c) was subject to any official public incrimination and/or sanctions by statutory or regulatory authorities, including designated professional bodies, or has been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of an issuer or from acting in the management or conduct of the affairs of any issuer.
+In the previous five years, no member of the Board of Directors has been convicted of any fraudulent offence; served as a director, partner, founder or senior manager of any organisation that had any bankruptcies; receiverships; was subject to any official public incrimination or sanctions by statutory or regulatory authorities, including designated professional bodies, or has been disqualified by a court from acting as a director of an issuer or from acting in the management or conduct of the affairs of any issuer.